MarllonCampos/marlloncampos/README.md

 ### Hi 👋
 I am recent Computer Science graduate looking collabaration in projects related to frontend and backend with Node.
 - 🔭 I’m currently working on creating frontend web with React and Typescript, and on the backend working with Node together with Typescript .
-- 🤝 I’m looking to collaborate on data science and deep learning projects.

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=marlloncampos)